-- 8.1 To grant planning permission, subject to the following conditions: - The development to which this permission relates must be begun not later than the expiration of three years beginning with the date of this permission. - 2.
-That the development hereby approved shall be carried out in accordance with the details shown on the approved plans, except as controlled or modified by conditions of this permission. - 3.
-Prior to the commencement of the development hereby approved, a schedule of all materials to be used in the external construction and finishes of the development hereby permitted shall be submitted to and approved in writing by the Local Planning Authority. - 4.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 (or any Order revoking or reenacting that Order), no extensions, roof extensions or outbuildings as described in Schedule 2, Part 1, Class A, B and E of the Order shall be
+- 8.1 To grant planning permission, subject to the following conditions: - 1.
+Time limit three years. - 2.
+Approved plans. - 3.
+Prior to the commencement of development, a schedule of all materials to be used in the external construction and finishes shall be submitted to and approved in writing by the Local Planning Authority (LPA). - 4.
+Permitted development restrictions no extensions, roof extensions or outbuildings (Part 1, Class A, B and E). - 5.
+Permitted development restrictions no gates, fences, walls or other means of enclosure (Part 2, Class A).

-- erected without obtaining planning permission for the Local Planning Authority. - 5.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development Order) 2015 (or any Order revoking or reenacting that Order) no gates, fences, walls or other means of enclosure as described in Schedule 2, Part 2, Class A of the Order shall be erected within the site without obtaining planning permission for the Local Planning Authority. - 6.
-Prior to the commencement of the development hereby permitted a scheme for the landscaping of the site, including the means of construction and treatment of the access road and hard standings, boundary treatment and planting details shall be submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be implemented prior to the first occupation or use of development and thereafter be maintained in accordance with the approved scheme. - 7.
-Prior to occupation of the development hereby permitted the proposed means of access onto the highway is to be formed and laid out and constructed strictly in accordance with the local highway authority's specifications and all ancillary works specified shall be undertaken. - 8.
-Prior to the first occupation of the development hereby approved a turning area and car parking spaces shall be provided within the curtilage of the site so that motor vehicles may enter, turn round and leave in a forward direction and vehicles may park off the highway.
-The turning area and parking spaces shall be constructed, laid out, surfaced, drained and completed to be compliant with sustainable drainage (SuDS) principles in strict accordance with specification details to be submitted to and approved in writing by the Local Planning Authority prior to the commencement of development.
+- 6. Prior to the commencement of the development a scheme for the landscaping of the site, including the means of construction and treatment of the access road and hard standings, boundary treatment and planting details shall be submitted to and approved in writing by the LPA. - 7.
+Prior to occupation of the development the proposed means of access onto the highway is to be formed and laid out and constructed strictly in accordance with the local highway authority's specifications and all ancillary works specified shall be undertaken. - 8.
+Prior to the first occupation of the development a turning area and car parking spaces shall be provided within the curtilage of the site so that motor vehicles may enter, turn round and leave in a forward direction and vehicles may park off the highway.
+The turning area and parking spaces shall be constructed, laid out, surfaced, drained and completed to be compliant with sustainable drainage (SuDS) principles in strict accordance with specification details to be submitted to and approved in writing by the LPA prior to the commencement of development.
 The turning area and car parking spaces shall be retained unobstructed except for the parking and manoeuvring of motor vehicles at all times. - 9.
-The off-site highway works shown on drawing no. 1.20, Rev J, or as otherwise agreed in writing with the Local Planning Authority shall be implemented in full before the first occupation/use of the development or in accordance with a programme of implementation agreed in writing with the Local Planning Authority and retained in use. - 10.
-A Construction Traffic Management Plan (CTMP) shall be submitted to and approved in writing by the Local Planning Authority prior to the commencement of development.
+The off-site highway works shown on drawing no. 1.20, Rev J, or as otherwise agreed in writing with the Local Planning Authority shall be implemented in full before the first occupation/use of the development or in accordance with a programme of implementation agreed in writing with the LPA and retained in use. - 10.
+A Construction Traffic Management Plan (CTMP) shall be submitted to and approved in writing by the LPA prior to the commencement of development.
 The approved CTMP shall be implemented prior to any works being carried out on site, and shall be maintained throughout the course of the development. - 11.
-No development including site clearance stripping or demolition shall commence until either: - a) a bat licence issued by Natural England pursuant to the Regulation 53 of The Conservation of Habitats and Species Regulations 2017 authorising the specified activity to go ahead; or b) proof of registration of the site for a bat low impact class licence, has been submitted to and agreed in writing by the Local Planning Authority.
+No development including site clearance stripping or demolition shall commence until either: - a) a bat licence issued by Natural England pursuant to the Regulation 53 of The Conservation of Habitats and Species Regulations 2017 authorising the specified activity to go ahead; or - b) proof of registration of the site for a bat low impact class licence, has been submitted to and agreed in writing by the LPA.
 Thereafter, the approved measures shall be carried out and retained in accordance with the approved details.